json-bell/calendar-puzzle/kanban.md

 # IN DEV

-CAL-10: Layout for desktop: board, menu, piece list
+CAL-9: Reorganise window for mobile: board, menu (possibly v small with bin icon), piece list

-From 1140px: Board takes whole left side
-Scrolling track for pieces on the right
-Menu on the bottom
+Bin icon: in bottom right of screen on the "wall" cell

 # Backlog

 ## Story - Add rotations - clicking the selected cell should rotate the piece

-CAL-?: Reorganise window for mobile: board, menu (possibly v small with bin icon), piece list

 CAL-?: See panels with multiple pieces placed